roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  Lifting the sheet, Miranda signalled to her little pet puppy-girl with a crooked finger, still unable to talk.
 She patted her breast for the woman to lay her head there.
 She stroked her hair, making soothing noises.
 "Little pet puppy-girl did well.
 Mistress is very pleased with her little pet," she cooed.

  Geraldine smiled up at her mistress.
 She no longer felt pathetic.
 Her mistress was so pleased with her she was letting her sleep in the bed.
 She suckled on her mistress's breast contentedly, till falling asleep.
-Report_Story #1